Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 • Real designers

-5. You eliminate risk
+5. Eliminate risk

 Scams hate bright lights.